 When I decided to take the plunge and get certified to teach English abroad, it was all new to me.
 Sure, I had a degree in English and a pretty good command of grammar, but what did I know about teaching?
 I signed up for an onsite TEFL course and got some practice teaching under my belt, but I wanted more.
 What I was looking for was a hands-on experience– something to put on my resume to set me apart from other newbies, and help me land a job abroad!

 Sound familiar?
 For many who enter the TEFL field, be they recent college grads, career changers or even retirees, this may be their first real experience in front of a class.
 What’s more, those who have gotten certified online likely didn’t complete a teaching practicum at all, so they, especially, need the extra resume boost of teaching experience.

-So how can you get teaching experience before you land your first job?
-I’ve got three suggestions for doing just that:
+So how can you get TEFL experience before you land your first job?
+I’ve got a few suggestions for doing just that:

 One-on-one tutoring is a great way to practice your TEFL skills and add a “job” to your teaching resume.
 There are many ways to do it, and they’re all valuable.
 Craigslist is one place you can post an ad, or you could put up flyers in places like libraries or grocery stores to recruit students.
 If you aren’t yet comfortable charging for your services, offer free tutoring.
 You could even advertise a language interchange to improve your skills as well as your partner’s.

-So are you ready to make the move from TEFL newbie to seasoned professional?
-Teaching experience is within in reach for everyone, and I encourage you to get out there, get some experience, and get the best jobs abroad!
+So, are you ready to make the move from TEFL newbie to a seasoned professional?
+Teaching experience is within reach for everyone, and I encourage you to get out there, get TEFL experience, and get the best jobs abroad!